 Finding the best washing powders for eczema is one of the big challenges for anyone suffering from this uncomfortable skin condition.
 Even people who don't suffer with eczema, many suffer rashes and other skin irritations from what they think is a washing powder allergy.
-But being extra-cautious of what goes onto eczema-prone skin is important, so make sure you are using certified organic shampoo and organic skincare whenever possible.
+But being extra-cautious of what goes onto eczema-prone skin is important, so make sure you are using certified organic shampoo, organic skincare and even natural cleaning products whenever possible.

 In a recent poll of over 7000 users across our social media channels, every single person with sensitive skin and eczema said that washing detergents were a key trigger for skin flare-ups.
 This was especially true for the appearance of child and baby eczema, for whom washing powders could cause very serious flare-ups.

 So we decided to hunt down the best laundry products for eczema and allergy sufferers.

 We researched forums, the National Eczema Association, consulted allergy experts and asked many of you who experience eczema.